colorfulfool/Suggestive-text-field/README.md

 # Suggestive Text Field
 The most basic autocomplete input on the web.
-A single JS file, doesn't depend on anythig.
+A single JS file that doesn't depend on anythig.

 ![Idea](http://i64.tinypic.com/rva636.png)